 Information Architecture and Homepage Redesign

 Currently on Handshake, students have to actively search for events/career fairs to attend and access to this information users must navigate multiple steps.
-How might we surface relevant events/career fairs on the student homepage in order to promote the events/fairs, drive attendance, and further help students build the relationships needed to land their next opportunity.
+The Homepage did not surface relevant events/career fairs, did not in order to promote the events/fairs, drive attendance, or further help students build the relationships needed to land their next opportunity.

-As the lead designer on the project I worked closely with a content strategist for the Information Architecture phase.
-Then I partnered with a project manager, copywriter and a team of 8 engineers to redesign the web homepage.
-I ran a design sprint with cross-functional partners to understand the business needs across our three sided marketplace.
+As the lead designer on the project I worked closely with a content strategist in the Information Architecture phase.
+Then I partnered with a project manager, copywriter and a team of 8 engineers to redesign, test, build and ship the web homepage.
+This project also included a design sprint with cross-functional partners to understand the business needs across our three sided marketplace.

-1. Isn’t intuitive.
-Features don’t live where students expect them to live.
+- Was not intuitive.
+Features didn’t live where users expect them to live.

-2. Doesn’t help users prioritize.
-Contextual and secondary features are competing for priority with core product functionality of job search, discovery and application.
+- Did not help users prioritize.
+Contextual and secondary features competed for priority with core product functionality of job search, discovery and application.

-3. Doesn’t communicate clear value.
-It’s unclear how features such as “student search” are related to the overall objective of finding a job.
+- Did not communicate clear value.
+It was unclear how features such as “student search” are related to the overall objective of finding a job.

-4. Isn’t performing well.
-We’re getting negative feedback from students and seeing little to no engagement, high bounce rates and low task-completion rates.
+- It was not performing well.
+We were receiving negative feedback from students and seeing little to no engagement, high bounce rates and low task-completion rates.

 “The UM hiring website used before Handshake was easy to navigate, the search feature was effective, and it allowed certain filters on jobs.
 Handshake is extremely non-user friendly and difficult to navigate.”

-North star results: Empathetically guide students through personalized steps and connections that help them achieve career success.
+North Star Principals – Empathetically guide students through personalized steps and connections that help them achieve career success.

 Directive – students know what they need to do to be successful on our product